Boosting Your Fiber Intake

 - Substitute 100% whole grain bread, crackers, etc., for their refined counterparts.
 Numerous brands are available.
 Check out the newer 100% whole grain crackers – Multigrain Wheat Thins, Triscuits, Ak-mak, Kashi Heart to Heart etc. Many provide 3 grams of fiber per serving.

-- Choose multigrain pasta over regular.
-I love the taste of Barilla Plus.
+- Choose bean-based or whole grain pasta over regular.
+I love the Explore Cuisine bean-based pastas.

 To get the most health and metabolic benefits from the fiber you eat, you need to have an abundance of good bacteria residing in your colon.
 Here are the key strategies for establishing and maintaining a robust supply of fat-fighting beneficial gut bacteria.